 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file containing a docket sheet and any documents filed in your case.
 You are able to access the court records on their website, or at Clerk of Court in the county where the case was filed.

 Every state maintains a record of someone’s criminal history.
 These online databases are linked together so you are able to track criminal backgrounds from other states.
 You are able to go to the Wayne County Courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you might have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay for a more comprehensive search.

 When you look up someone’s criminal record you will be able to find out if a person has ever been arrested, charged or convicted for any of the following crimes: